-- CAT-1004 is an orally administered SMART linker conjugate of salicylate and the omega-3 fatty acid docosahexaenoic acid, or DHA, that we designed to enhance the activity of salicylate and DHA in modulating the NF- κ B pathway at multiple points.
-NF- κ B, or nuclear factor kappalight-chain-enhancer of activated B cells, is a protein that coordinates cellular response to damage, stress and inflammation and plays an important role in muscle health.
-We initiated patient enrollment in a Phase 1/2 clinical trial of CAT-1004 for the treatment of DMD in June 2015 and, subject to patient enrollment, expect to report top-line Phase 2 data in late 2016.
-If the results from our Phase 1/2 clinical trial and discussions with regulatory authorities regarding a pivotal trial are positive, we intend to initiate a six-month Phase 3 pivotal clinical trial of CAT-1004 in 2017 and seek marketing approval based on this Phase 3 trial. - CAT-2054 is an orally administered SMART linker conjugate of the omega-3 fatty acid eicosapentaenoic acid, or EPA, and nicotinic acid, designed to modulate the SREBP pathway in the liver.
-SREBP is a master regulator of lipid metabolism and controls levels of both LDL-C and triglycerides.
+- CAT-1004 is an orally administered SMART linker conjugate of salicylate and the omega-3 fatty acid docosahexaenoic acid, or DHA, that we designed to enhance the activity of salicylate and DHA in modulating the NF-κB pathway at multiple points.
+NF-κB, or nuclear factor kappalight-chain-enhancer of activated B cells, is a protein that coordinates cellular response to damage, stress and inflammation and plays an important role in muscle health.
+We initiated patient enrollment in a Phase 1/2 clinical trial of CAT-1004 for the treatment of DMD in June 2015.
+There are three cohorts in the dose-ranging Part A of the trial and we have completed dosing for cohorts 1 and 2 and are currently scheduling cohort 3.
+We expect to release results for safety, tolerability, and pharmacokinetics from Part A of this trial early in the first quarter of 2016.
+Assuming adequate safety, tolerability, and pharmacokinetics in Part A of the trial, we intend to initiate the 12-week, double-blind, placebo-controlled efficacy Part B portion of this trial in the first half of 2016 and expect to report efficacy data from Part B in late 2016.
+If the results from our Phase 1/2 clinical trial and discussions with regulatory authorities regarding a pivotal trial are positive, we intend to initiate a six-month Phase 3 pivotal clinical trial of CAT-1004 in 2017 and to seek marketing approval based on this Phase 3 trial.
+The U.S. Food and Drug Administration has granted CAT-1004 orphan drug, fast track and rare pediatric disease designations for the treatment of DMD.
+The European Commission has granted CAT-1004 orphan medicinal product designation for DMD. - CAT-2054 is an orally administered SMART linker conjugate of the omega-3 fatty acid eicosapentaenoic acid, or EPA, and nicotinic acid, designed to modulate the SREBP pathway primarily in the liver.
+SREBP is a master regulator of lipid metabolism.
 We are initially developing CAT-2054 to treat patients with hypercholesterolemia for whom existing treatments are insufficient.
 In January 2015, we initiated a Phase 1 clinical trial to assess the safety, tolerability and pharmacokinetics of CAT-2054 in healthy volunteers.
 In August 2015, we reported top-line data for the full range of doses tested in the single and multiple ascending dose portions of the trial.
-We intend to initiate a Phase 2a clinical trial of CAT-2054 for the treatment of hypercholesterolemia in the fourth quarter of 2015 and would expect to report Phase 2a data in mid-2016.
-If the results of the planned Phase 2a clinical trial are positive, we intend to initiate a Phase 2b clinical trial of CAT-2054 in the fourth quarter of 2016. - CAT-2003 is an orally administered SMART linker conjugate of EPA and nicotinic acid that we designed to modulate the SREBP pathway.
+We are actively recruiting and expect to begin dosing for a four-week Phase 2a randomized, double-blind, placebo-controlled trial of CAT-2054 in hypercholesterolemia in the fourth quarter of 2015.
+We plan to enroll approximately 150 patients.
+The primary efficacy endpoint for this trial will be percent reduction in LDL cholesterol on top of atorvastatin 40 mg.
+We also will explore the activity of CAT-2054 on other metabolic parameters such as triglycerides and glucose.
+We expect to report data from the CAT-2054 Phase 2a trial in the third quarter of 2016.
+Depending on the results of the planned Phase 2a clinical trial, we may initiate a

+Phase 2b clinical trial of CAT-2054 in hypercholesterolemia or another SREBP-mediated disease such as non-alcoholic steatohepatitis.

+• CAT-2003 is an orally administered SMART linker conjugate of EPA and nicotinic acid that we designed to modulate the SREBP pathway.
 We have completed three Phase 2a trials of CAT-2003 in patient populations with elevated triglycerides or hypertriglyceridemia.